-An agency owner recently asked in coaching: “How do I ensure I have enough tasks to justify hiring a virtual assistant?
+An agency owner recently asked in Executive Advisory: “How do I ensure I have enough tasks to justify hiring a virtual assistant?
 I’ve considered hiring a VA, but I’m not sure I have enough work for them to do, and I don’t want to hire someone to do busywork.”

 He didn’t need a full-time assistant—but as we dug into his challenges, it appears his delay in hiring admin help had made things worse.